Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 ### Additional documentation

-For more extensive documentation on the Azure Storage Blobs, see the [Azure Storage Blobs documentation](https://docs.microsoft.com/azure/storage/) on docs.microsoft.com.
+For more extensive documentation on Azure Blob storage, see the [Azure Blob storage documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/) on docs.microsoft.com.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.